-The USS Calvert, a US Navy Attack Transport, transported US troops and equipment from Allied bases to Axis beaches during WWII.
+As a US Naval Attack Transport the USS Calvert transported US troops and equipment from Allied bases to Axis beaches during WWII.
 The Calvert also saw service as a transport during Korea and Vietnam.

-At an invasion staging point, typically located several miles offshore from the target landing beaches, the Calvert’s landing boat crews transported men and equipment from the ship and onto enemy beaches via small-to-mid sized landing craft, and often while under fire.
-After unloading all men and cargo the Calvert was often used as a triage point for wounded soldiers and for transporting prisoners of war back to the US.
+At an invasion staging point, typically located several miles offshore from the target landing beaches, the Calvert’s landing boat crews left the ship and transported men and equipment onto enemy beaches via small-to-mid sized landing craft, and often while under fire.
+After unloading all men and cargo the Calvert was at times used as a triage point for wounded US soldiers and for transporting German and Japanese prisoners of war back to the United States.

 More to come!